uroojxansari/catplatformgame/README.md

 ## Features

 ### Health System
--  Manage your character's health throughout the game by dcucking and dodging enemies and traps
+-  Manage your character's health throughout the game by ducking and dodging enemies and traps
 - Engage in thrilling battles with enemies that impact your health.

 ### Coin System